schellenberg/computerscience20/_sources/Python/MoreAboutIteration/ImageProcessingWithSelection.rst

 Mirror Vertical
 ~~~~~~~~~~~~~~~~~~~~~~

-Write a program that mirrors an image from top to bottom around a horizontal line of symmetry in the middle of the image.
-If you get it working, try to turn this into a function!
+Write a program that mirrors an image from top to bottom around a horizontal line of symmetry in the middle of the image. *Hint: you'll need to figure out how far away from the line of symmetry you are...*

  .. activecode::  practice_problem_mirror_vertical
     :nocodelens:

     import image

-    img = image.Image("luther.jpg")
+    img = image.Image("berries.jpg")
     win = image.ImageWin(img.getWidth(), img.getHeight())
     img.draw(win)
     img.setDelay(1,15)   # setDelay(0) turns off animation